Lost Voyage: Plot

 Shifting to the present day (25 years later) the grown Aaron Roberts (Judd Nelson) is shown recording the story of the Mary Celeste, as he's become a paranormal researcher.
 A mysterious, black silhouette figure appears quietly in his office doorway.
 He tells Aaron that the similarities between the 2 cases (Mary Celeste and Corona Queen) are remarkable.
 Aaron contradicts him by saying that the Corona Queen has never been found.
 The figure moves away saying "We should all get on with our lives." and vanishes into the hall, as Aaron gets up to try and intercept the man.
 He bumps into a colleague, Mary, who verifies she saw no one leaving his office and tells him that the Corona Queen has been found adrift off the Bermuda Islands.
 We are then introduced to Dana Elway (Janet Gunn), an investigative reporter for a paranormal-based show, who finds the story of the Corona Queen being found exciting and newsworthy. and decides to fly out to the ship to capture the story, along with cameraman, Randall Banks, (Richard Gunn (actor)).
 Dana is told by her boss, Kaplan (Robert Pine) to accept Julie Largow (Scarlett Chorvat) as her newer, younger counterpart, who will not only be covering for her while Dana's on a lengthy upcoming vacation, but that Julie will be coming on this assignment with her; having no real choice, Dana agrees.
 Believing he would add human interest to the story, Dana decides to visit Aaron at his apartment and attempt to convince him to accompany her team to the Corona via helicopter.
 At first, Aaron refuses but after a dream taking him back to the tragic events on the Corona, he accepts.
 Also on the helicopter are salvage leader and rep for the cruise line that owned the Corona Queen, David Shaw (Lance Henriksen) and two of his salvage operators, Dazinger and Fields (Jeff Kober and Mark Sheppard).
 On the way to their destination during a violent storm across the ocean, they all discuss the Bermuda Triangle and wonder where the Corona Queen has been for so long.
-After the helicopter pilot finds the Corona Queen in the stormy waves, both teams and their gear is dropped from the helicopter to the ship deck, and the crews make their way through to the interior.
+After the helicopter pilot finds the Corona Queen in the stormy waves, both teams and their gear are dropped from the helicopter to the ship deck, and the crews make their way through to the interior.
 As they explore the ship, which is found to be in remarkably good condition, they wonder if the damage found was the work of terrorists or pirates but question where the bodies of passengers and crew are, as the ship appears completely deserted.